Traffic-Aware Cruise Control

 To Use Traffic-Aware Cruise Control

 To initiate Traffic-Aware Cruise Control when no vehicle is detected ahead of you, you must be driving at least 30 km/h, unless certain vehicle and environmental conditions are met, in which case, you may be able to initiate it at lower speeds.
-If a vehicle is detected ahead of you, you can initiate Traffic-Aware Cruise Control at any speed, even when stationary, provided Model 3 is at least 150 cm behind the detected vehicle and certain vehicle and environmental conditions are met.
+If a vehicle is detected ahead of you, you can initiate Traffic-Aware Cruise Control at any speed, even when stationary, provided Model 3 is at least 1.5 m behind the detected vehicle and certain vehicle and environmental conditions are met.

 - You can choose whether Traffic-Aware Cruise Control engages at the currently detected speed limit or your current driving speed.
 Touch Speed Limit or Current Speed.
 If you choose to engage Traffic-Aware Cruise Control at the currently detected speed limit, you can specify an offset.
 Touch Set Speed Offset.
 You can choose a Fixed offset, in which the cruising speed adjusts by a specific number of km/h on all roads, or a Percentage offset, in which the cruising speed is adjusted as a percentage of